aristocrat44/animated-scrollcard-ngit/README.md

 - Yarn add or npm i `animated-scrollcard-ngit`.
 - Import the `AnimatedScrollCard` component to your application for normal scrollable component.
 - Import the `AnimatedScrollCardCarousel` component for animated draggable vertical carousel.
+- `AnimatedScrollCardCarousel` has animated card with data and sorting options.
 - In order to import the tailwind CSS properties of the component you can either:

   1. `import "/node_modules/animated-scrollcard-ngit/dist/index.css"` into your main file;